 Field of Study: Humanities

 Study Spanish in Spain—why not?
 In just seven weeks, you’ll receive accelerated first-year Spanish language training while encountering the cultural riches of Spain.
-It’s a fast-track for beginners and a fantastic way to build language qualifications for UC foreign language degree requirements and compete in today's’ job market.
+It’s a fast-track for introductory students, and a fantastic way for those with some background to build language qualifications for UC foreign language degree requirements and compete in today's job market.
 This program also opens prospects for even more study abroad experiences in Spanish-speaking countries.

 Unique study opportunities